-I discovered I had an interest in viewing the works of underground artists who produce surreal rather than realistic homoerotic visual works targeted specifically for gay adult males.
+In my youth I discovered I had an interest in viewing the works of underground artists who produce surreal rather than realistic homoerotic visual works.
 What interests me the most to this day is homoerotic work depicting very masculine men who are stuck in situations of personal peril or danger.
-This contrasts with images of men who are showing affection and love towards other men.
-While in real life I am a gay man who shows affection and love towards other men, as an artist and illustrator my work goes in much darker directions because of what I saw others creating.
+This contrasts with images of men who are showing affection and love towards other men and living happily ever after as in fairy tales.
+While in real life I am a gay man who shows affection and love towards other men, I do not believe in fairy tales.
+As an artist and storyteller my work goes in much darker directions than happily-ever-after-stories because of what I see in real life all around me along with what I’ve seen in the works of other artists and storytellers.

-When I became an adult, I grew interested in the erotic art work done by underground artists such as Dom “Etienne” Orejudos and Tom of Finland that appeal to gay adult men.
+When I became an adult, I grew interested in the erotic art work done by underground artists Dom “Etienne” Orejudos from the United States and Tom of Finland.

 Dom “Etienne” Orejudos

-Dom “Etienne” Orejudos was an American artist who drew masculine men during the 1970s and 1980s in highly controversial poses and situations.
+Dom “Etienne” Orejudos (1933 – 1991) was an American artist of Hispanic heritage from the Midwest who drew masculine men during the 1970s and 1980s in highly controversial poses and situations.

 He led the way in the production of art with an imaginary, surreal, exaggerated focus upon the male body, masculinity, and homosexual male sexuality.
 Others, like me, who attempt similar surreal works owe a debt to them all for the respect these pioneering artists showed for the male form.